g-leech/argmin-gravitas/_includes/piety/journ.md

 <big>1.
 Following the news.</big><br>

-<i>The element of truth</i>: What good is reading the news?
-It's important to try to understand stuff.
+<i>The element of truth</i> (What good is reading the news?): It's important to try to understand stuff.
 People act badly in the absence of oversight; the powerful act even worse.
 <br>

 <i>The errors enforced:</i> 'News is a good way of understanding the world'; <br>'a newspaper is representative of events';<br> 'news is a guide to what's really (causally) important in the world';<br> 'newsreading is a necessary condition of showing concern or solidarity with the world'.